24/7 FREE CONSULTATIONS

 Factors That Affect the Statute of Limitations

-In some cases, the Pennsylvania personal injury statute of limitations clock doesn’t firmly start running on the date of your injury.
-Instead, it begins when it becomes “reasonably possible” for you to know about your injury, otherwise called the Discovery Rule.
+In some cases, the Pennsylvania statute of limitations doesn’t begin on the date the injury occurred.
+Instead, under the Discovery Rule, it starts when it becomes reasonably possible to know that the injury happened.

 The statute of limitations deadline is shortened if you make your personal injury claim against a government entity.
 You have six months to notify the government through a written statement that you intend to collect damages.
-If you hurt yourself in a slip-and-fall or other accident on government property, the lawyers at Meirowitz & Wasserberg, LLP, can help you guide you about when and how to file your claim notice.
+If you hurt yourself in a slip and fall or other accident on government property, the lawyers at Meirowitz & Wasserberg, LLP, can help guide you about when and how to file your claim notice.

 What are the consequences of missing the statute of limitations deadline?

-Unless your case merits an exception to the two-year Pennsylvania personal injury statute of limitations, you cannot collect damages if you file after that limit expires.
-Therefore, you will not be awarded a financial judgment even if you have significant injuries due to someone else’s negligence.
+Unless your case merits an exception to the two-year time limit, you can’t collect damages and you might lose bargaining power in negotiations, since the defendant has no legal incentive to settle once the statute has expired.
+That means you will not be awarded a financial judgment even if you have significant injuries due to someone else’s negligence.
+And if the other party’s lawyers know you’re past the statute of limitations—or close to it—they have little incentive to offer a settlement.

 Exceptions to the Pennsylvania Personal Injury Statute of Limitations